 - type of substance,

 - the primary treatment goal,

 In pre-clinical trials, the drugs may undergo pharmacodynamics (PD), pharmacokinetics (PK), ADME, and toxicology testing.

 - This allows researchers to allometrically estimate a safe starting dose of the drug for clinical trials in humans.

 - Medical devices that do not have drugs attached will not undergo these additional tests and may go directly to Good Laboratory Practices (GLP) testing for the safety of the device and its components and

 - Some medical devices will also undergo biocompatibility testing which helps to show whether a component of the device or all components are sustainable in a living model.

-The regulators like the FDA require researchers to use Good Laboratory Practices (GLP), defined in medical product development regulations, for preclinical laboratory studies.
+The regulators like the US-FDA require researchers to use Good Laboratory Practices (GLP), defined in medical product development regulations, for preclinical laboratory studies.
 These regulations set the minimum basic requirements for

 - study conduct